FionaCLin/epipro/Reports/Design Details.md

 ```

 Several questions before we can design the api.
-1 .Scrapper -from news how?????
+1. Scrapper -from news how?????
 Some articles may just about disease not outbreak
 2. What is a scrapper?
 Read through the articles and find the keywords?
 How it know whether is related to outbreak?
 3. Api - only one?
 Or can have subset, can be invoked in different input situation?
 4. If use python, we don’t need to write swagger